brunostjohn/CarveraPCBGuide/README.md

 You can now export your g-code.
 Since we're using many corn bits, MakeraCAM will complain about tool numbers.
 Change them up until you're happy with the numbers.
 Just make each tool have a different one.

 With your g-code exported, you're now ready to mill some shit.
 Let's get to making everything.

+## Milling the board, lasering the board, and other random side quests.

+[TO BE DONE]